Jayvie119/1st-Yr-Projects/README.md

 >_Book_ - Utilizing Structs to get the information of the most cheapest and most expensive books.

->_Poker_ - Utilizing Structs in Function to play Poker (Nothing, One Pair, Two Pairs, Three of a Kind, Full House, Straight, Flush, Four of a Kind, Straight Flush).
+>_Poker_ - Utilizing Structs in a Function to play Poker (Nothing, One Pair, Two Pairs, Three of a Kind, Full House, Straight, Flush, Four of a Kind, Straight Flush).

+>_Airplane_ - Utilizing Structs in a Function to simulate a booking of seats in an airplane.